Combining a trip to Venice, Florence, and Rome as part of your Italy cruise vacation is easier to plan and book than you may think.

-This type of ticket is called an open jaw ticket.
+This type of ticket is called an open-jaw ticket.
 So your international flight will be into Venice and home from Rome.
-The international airport in Venice is Venice Marco Polo Airport (Venezia Airport VCE).
+Venice Marco Polo Airport (Venezia Airport VCE) is the international airport in Venice.
 It is located on the mainland, about 16 km from Venice Island.

 The international airport in Rome is Leonardo da Vinci International Airport in Fiumicino (L’aeroporto di Roma-Fiumicino FCO), located 35km southwest of Rome.

 Transport from Marco Polo Airport in Venice